nbariletto/cbi_partitions_repo/README.md

 <br>

-## Tutorial: A multimodal posterior distribution over partitions
+## Tutorial: Analyzing a multimodal posterior distribution over partitions

 This tutorial provides a step-by-step reproduction of the experiment described in [1], consisting of a CBI analysis of MCMC samples from a mixture-based random partition model fit to 2d simulated data.
-IN particular, we will simulate a dataset with ambiguous clustering structure, sample the posterior using a Pitman-Yor Process Mixture Model, and use `cbi_partitions` to quantify uncertainty and detect multimodality.
+In particular, we will simulate a dataset with ambiguous clustering structure, sample partitions from a Pitman-Yor (PY) Gaussian mixture posterior, and use `cbi_partitions` to quantify uncertainty and detect posterior multimodality.

-### 1. Data Simulation (Gaussian Mixture)
+### 1. Data Simulation
-We import all necessary packages and generate a dataset of $N=100$ points from a mixture of 3 Gaussian components.
-The means and covariance is set to create overlap between the two leftmost-clusters, which will induce posterior uncertainty.
-The plot we make, showing the original data-generating clustering structure, illustrates this point.
+We generate a dataset of $N=100$ points from a mixture of 3 Gaussian components.
+The component-specific means and covariances are set to create overlap between the two leftmost-clusters, which will induce posterior uncertainty.
+The plot below, showing the original data-generating clustering structure, illustrates this point.

 ```python
 import numpy as np